 A daily meditation practice can help with stress management, as can switching out a cup of coffee for tea.
 Research shows the compound L-theanine in tea can effectively boost your brain function and help you relax (13).

-One of the best natural remedies to combat stress is broad spectrum CBD oil.
+One of the best natural remedies to combat stress is broad spectrum hemp oil.
 Studies have shown that cannabinoids in hemp can stimulate biochemical changes in the body that help you relax and improve your ability to cope with stress (14, 15).